JorjaFox/website/content/_posts-old-blog/2021-07-07-happy-pandemic-birthday-jorja.md

     - birthday
 ---

-<p>Another year has gone by, and this year we're all looking forward to <em>CSI: Vegas</em>.
-We still don't know a lot, but likely Jorja's busy working on her birthday to get the series finished and wrapped.</p>
+Another year has gone by, and this year we're all looking forward to <em>CSI: Vegas</em>.
+We still don't know a lot, but likely Jorja's busy working on her birthday to get the series finished and wrapped.

-<p>Hopefully she gets some time off to enjoy the nice weather (seriously, it's really nice right now in SoCal) and catch some waves.</p>
+Hopefully she gets some time off to enjoy the nice weather (seriously, it's really nice right now in SoCal) and catch some waves.

-<p>See you on the small screen soon, Jorja!</p>
+See you on the small screen soon, Jorja!

 <figure class="wp-block-image size-large"><img src="https://static.jorjafox.net/wordpress/2021/07/toa-heftiba-nETT5VTozM0-unsplash-960x945.jpg" alt="" class="wp-image-18369"/></figure>